Kerrigan29a/microdoc/README.md

 Generate markdown documentation from JSON

 options:
-  -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Input file.
-If not specified, the input is read from stdin
+  -h, --help           show this help message and exit -i, --input INPUT    Input file.
+If not specified, the input is read from
-  -o OUTPUT, --output OUTPUT
+                       stdin
-                        Output file.
-If not specified, the output is written to stdout
+  -o, --output OUTPUT  Output file.
+If not specified, the output is written to
-  -l LEVEL, --level LEVEL
+                       stdout
-                        Start level for the headers
+  -l, --level LEVEL    Start level for the headers
-  -u URL, --url URL     URL template for the links
+  -u, --url URL        URL template for the links
 ```

 ## md2html